 Step 4 Remove from heat and garnish with shaved parmesan and almonds!
 (Optional)

 So where am I going?

 A place of peace.

-A blog that will be focused on lifestyle, rather than exclusively food.
+A blog that will be focused on living life to the fullest, rather than exclusively about food.

 A life that is purposeful.